HackRU/frontend/README.md

 Your duties will be assigned according to needs, but they will follow these overarching goals:

 0. Figuring out roles
--   Create feature branches
+-   Create feature branches.
--   Check out/investigate the current state of the front-end
+-   Check out/investigate the current state of the front-end.
--   Learn about its parts and how they work
+-   Learn about its parts and how they work.
--   Have an okayish understanding at minimum about the codebase, namely Node and Webpack, React, Redux, and JS-CSS-HTML in general
+-   Have an okayish understanding at minimum about the codebase, namely Node and Webpack, React, Redux, and JS-CSS-HTML in general.

 1. Fixing open and immediate issues, depending on their criticality
 -   Heman is gonna open issues and yell at us.
 Our job will be to attempt to fix said issues and then yell back at him.